Injections. Pain killers. Endless physical therapy. And then surgery.

 This is what you’ll face if you choose the conventional herniated lumbar disc treatment.

-First, you should know that if you’re only experiencing back pain, with no other symptoms, don’t jump to conclude that you have a herniated disc.
+First, you should know that if you’re only experiencing back pain, with no other symptoms, you don’t need to jump to conclusions and assume you have a herniated disc.

 The pressure causes pain.

-A herniated disc in the lower back usually feels like local back pain with radiating leg or arm pain (depending on where the herniation is).
+According to Mayo Clinic, a herniated disc in the lower back usually feels like local back pain with radiating leg or arm pain (depending on where the herniation is located), sometimes accompanied by numbness or tingling.

 But, if you experience loss of bowel control along with these symptoms, you should go to the emergency room as quickly as possible.